schwarzer-vulpecula/mini-forum-rails/sessions.markdown

 Although it is strange to `return true` for `higher_rank?` when the user is the current user, I find it easier to do it this way because most things that use this validation often require the user to be able to do it on themselves as well.

-Another important thing I have done here is the session will only store `user_id`.
+Another important thing I have done here is that the session will only store `user_id`.
 The `current_user` function will query the database with it and then store it as a variable.
 It will try to not query the database every time a reference to the current user is needed.
 This will reduce the workload of the database.

 ## Redirection After Signing In